GodKra/GoShooter/README.md

-# Terminal-Shooting-Game
+# Game
-A simple terminal game made using termbox-go.
+A simple shooting game made using termbox-go.

 Gameplay: